-The new Baume & Mercier Capeland Flyback Chronograph (refs.
-M0A10006 & M0A10007) collection of vintage-styled wristwatches from the Swiss-based watchmaking brand is a modern re-interpretation of the classic monopusher from 1948.
-While I am positive that the watch will appeal to many representatives of the generation of baby boomers looking for a nice “classic” chronograph at a relatively affordable price.
+The vintage-styled Baume & Mercier Capeland Flyback Chronograph (refs.
+M0A10006 & M0A10007) collection is a modern re-interpretation of the classic “monopusher” design from 1948.
+This version of the Capeland will appeal to many representatives of the generation of baby boomers looking for a nice “classic” chronograph at a relatively affordable price.
 What could be even more exciting (for the brand,) there is a good chance that some of the brand’s younger customers would want one of these timekeepers, too, thanks for its impeccable finish, elegant exterior design and, of course, good mechanism made by La Joux-Perret: the brand’s new source of mechanical calibers.

-Soon to be presented at the forthcoming SIHH 2011 industry event, the new Baume & Mercier Capeland Flyback Chronograph watch will be delivered both in understated stainless steel case (ref.
+Soon to be presented at the forthcoming SIHH 2011 industry event, the new Capeland Flyback Chronograph will be delivered both in understated stainless steel case (ref.
 M0A10006) and in absolutely gorgeous rose gold version (ref.
 M0A10007.)

-Both versions are relatively affordable in their niches with the one in steel set to be offered at approximately $7500 and the one in gold at some $19,500 (the final price, as usual, will depend on your local taxes, custom duties and almost inevitable discounts since, when it comes to MSRP, the watch is almost as expensive as, say, IWC Portuguese Chronograph and the company probably intends to lure potential customers by offering them good ‘bargains’ over the sticker price.)
+Both versions are relatively affordable in their niches with the one in steel set to be offered at approximately $7500 and the one in gold at some $19,500 (the final price, as usual, will depend on your local taxes, custom duties, and almost inevitable discounts since, when it comes to MSRP, the chronograph is almost as expensive as, say, an IWC Portuguese and the company probably intends to lure potential customers by offering them good ‘bargains’ over the sticker price.)

-Sporting almost the same dial layout as the model from 1948 that was chosen as a source of inspiration for B&M’s designers, the watch is as easy to operate as a slide rule (i.e. not at all, unless you have an adequate experience of dealing with watches that feature tachymeters, telemeters, and chronographs and actually intend to use the features.)
+Sporting almost the same dial layout as the model from 1948 that was chosen as a source of inspiration for B&M’s designers, the watch is as easy to operate as a slide rule (i.e. not at all, unless you have an adequate experience of dealing with watches that feature tachymeters, telemeters, and chronographs and intend to use the features.)